Italian East Africa

-Italian East Africa (Africa Orientale Italiana, A.O.I.) was a colonial possession of Fascist Italy from 1936 to 1941 in the Horn of Africa.
-It was established following the Second Italo-Ethiopian War, which led to the military occupation of the Ethiopian Empire (Abyssinia).
-It encompassed Italian Somaliland, Italian Eritrea and the acquired Ethiopian territories, all governed by a single administrative unit, the Governo Generale dell'Africa Orientale Italiana.
-Its establishment contributed significantly to the outbreak of the Second World War by exposing the weaknesses of the League of Nations.
+Italian East Africa (Africa Orientale Italiana, A.O.I.) was a colonial administrative entity of the Kingdom of Italy in the Horn of Africa that existed from 1936 to 1941.
+It was proclaimed by Benito Mussolini on 1 June 1936, following the conquest and annexation of Ethiopia during the Second Italo-Ethiopian War.
+It encompassed Italian Somaliland, Italian Eritrea (both Italian possessions since 1880s) and the Ethiopian territories, all administered by a single administrative unit, the Governo Generale dell'Africa Orientale Italiana.
+The colony was divided into six governorates: Eritrea, Somalia, Harar, Galla-Sidamo, Amhara and Scioa.